-When faceless hedge fund take over local newspapers and impose drastic staffing cuts, employed reporters aren’t the only ones who suffer — the community does too.
+When faceless hedge funds take over local newspapers and impose drastic staffing cuts, employed reporters aren’t the only ones who suffer — the community does too.
 Without more active financial support for local publications, residents will be forced to see the quality of their news coverage decrease significantly.

 For the second time in less than two years, journalists at the Bay Area News Group, or BANG, are facing “significant” staff layoffs.
 These cuts come after BANG folded multiple Bay Area newspapers into the East Bay Times in 2016 — including the nearly 150-year-old daily mainstay, the Oakland Tribune.
 Budgets were slashed, staffers were laid off; the East Bay Times eliminated countless jobs.

 BANG is owned by a company called Digital First Media, which is in turn owned by a mysterious hedge fund called Alden Global Capital.
 Last year, Digital First Media announced that it would consolidate more of its newsrooms, which would cause an additional 20 layoffs.

 This shadowy system exemplifies a growing trend: Big hedge funds buy local papers and shutter them in an effort to make a quick buck.
 And while the market for print media is struggling, it’s not so drastic that whole newsrooms should be slashed and gone at this rate.